 Leadership Team

-Kevin Rein was appointed to the position of State Engineer and Director of the Division of Water Resources by Governor Hickenlooper on July 13, 2017.
-Kevin has worked at the Division of Water Resources since 1998 as a Team Leader and Chief of Water Supply, and most recently as the Deputy State Engineer for intrastate water supply and water court matters.
-Kevin directs the performance of the division’s responsibilities, which include administration of water rights in Colorado, issuing well permits, performing administrative approvals for water use, administering programs that ensure the safety of dams and the safe construction of water wells, and providing information and education resources to the public.
-Prior to coming to the Division of Water Resources, Kevin worked in utility engineering, business automation consulting, and water resources consulting.
-Kevin is a native of Colorado and a graduate of Colorado State University.
+As State Engineer, Jason directs the Division of Water Resources in the performance of its responsibilities, which include administration of water rights in Colorado, issuing well permits, performing administrative approvals for water use, administering programs that ensure the safety of dams and the safe construction of water wells, and providing information and education resources to the public.
+Jason has worked for the Division of Water Resources since 2010, first as the Assistant Division Engineer in Division 4 (Gunnison and San Miguel Basins) for eleven years followed by three years as a Deputy State Engineer.
+Prior to coming to the Division of Water Resources, Jason served as City Engineer for the City of Montrose, and before that, worked for consulting firms designing raw water infrastructure.
+Jason is a native of Colorado and a graduate of Colorado State University.

 Deputy Director